khoitd1997/kd-wiki/src/side_topics/pcb_mechanical_design.md

   - CircuitStudio and Upverter: Both fully online CAD by Altium, they honestly kind of compete against each other.
 Show that Altium strategy is lacking focus.
 - [KiCad Push and Shove Router][3]
 - [CadLab for visual diff on PCB][4]

+### PCB Milling

+While this is certainly convenient and capable of SMD, milling tends to be a mess and FR4(PCB material) contains fiberclass that while not cancerous is also not good for your lungs so milling PCB requires a fair amount of safety equipment and space.
+The toolchain flow is also complicated and not very polished, double sided PCB is a pain. _Recommend to not do this_.

 ## Both